 Each card type can only be mapped to one category across all entity types (projects/tasks/issues).

-You can make one or more entity categories integration-ready by selecting a card type from the category's LK Default Card Type field.
+You can make one or more entity (project, task, issue/project log) categories integration-ready by selecting a card type from the category's LK Default Card Type field.
 This list is comprised of the values you entered in the Organization LeanKit Card Type lookup list mentioned above.
 The card type you choose for an entity's category tells LeanKit to create a card of that type when you create an entity of that category.
 The category also tells the system which field mappings to honor.
 See Mapping Fields.

 - Navigate to Admin/Setup/All Entities/Projects/Categories and take a look at the list of categories.
 Decide whether to use an existing category or create a new one.
 This example uses the category Agile Feature Work.